PSalant726/AppAcademy/README.md

 # App Academy - June 2016 Cohort

 ### TA's:
 Use these links to quickly access daily course work.
-The 'HW' links next to certain days will link to the assignment due on that day.
+The 'HW' link next to a day will link to the assignment due on that day.

 #### Week 1
 - [Day 1](./Course Work/w1d1/)